-6. Training
+6. Training and exercises

-- 6.1 Shift personnel and on-site technical support shall be regularly trained and exercised, using simulators for the EOPs and, where practicable, for the SAMGs. - 6.2 The transition from EOPs to SAMGs for management of severe accidents shall be exercised. - 6.3 Interventions called for in SAMGs and needed to restore necessary safety functions shall be planned for and regularly exercised.
+- 6.1 Control room staff Shift personnel and on site technical support shall be regularly trained and exercised, using full-scope simulators for the EOPs and simulators, where practicable, for the SAMGs. - 6.2 Licensee emergency response staff shall be regularly trained and exercised, commensurate with their expected role in managing an emergency, for situations and conditions covered by EOPs and SAMGs. - 6.3 The transition from EOPs to SAMGs for management of severe accidents shall be regularly exercised. - 6.4 Interventions called for in EOPs and SAMGs and needed to restore necessary safety functions, including those which may rely on mobile or off-site equipment, shall be planned for and regularly exercised.
+The potential unavailability of instruments, lighting and power and the use of protective equipment shall be considered.

-46 Analysis aimed at identifying the plant vulnerabilities to severe accident phenomena, assessment of plant capabilities and development of accident management measures, including for containment protection as defined in Issue F (Design Extension of Existing Reactors) in RLs 4.1 to 4.7.
+55 Analysis aimed at identifying the plant vulnerabilities to severe accident phenomena, assessment of plant capabilities and development of accident management measures, including for containment protection as defined in Issue F (Design Extension of Existing Reactors) in RLs 4.8 to 4.14.
 It is understood that for these accident conditions also SAMGs shall be developed.